lizardsystem/tags2sdists/README.rst

         SDISTDIR: directory with sdist package directories

     Options:
-      -a, --build-all Build all releases (=don't stop if the newest tag is found) -h, --help      Show this help message and exit -v, --verbose   Show debug output
+      -h, --help            show this help message and exit -v, --verbose         Show debug output
       -q, --quiet           Show minimal output
+      -a, --build-all       Build all releases (=don't stop if the newest tag is found)
+      -p, --allow-prereleases
+                            Allow prereleases (=tags like 0.1b1 or 2.0a3)

-Witn ``--build-all``, all the tags are build.
+With ``--build-all``, all the tags are build.
 The default behaviour helps with mis-behaving old tags, but if all the packages are clean, ``--build-all`` is a good choice as also bugfix releases for older versions are build.

+And ``--allow-prereleases`` builds alpha/beta/rc packages instead of skipping them.

 Setup